navyamudgal20/POWER-BI-PROJECT/README.md

 ## Problem Statement

-The dashboard givees the overview to help an organization to improve employee performance and reduce retention.
+The dashboard gives the overview to help an organization to improve employee performance and reduce retention.

 ### Steps followed